 If the edges of the eyelid are flaky, for example due to blepharitis, a person may notice that their eyes feel dry or sandy.

 The best way to treat dry skin on the eyelids depends on its cause.

-Some active ingredients a person can look for in moisturizers include:
+Some active ingredients in moisturizers include: